Asikpalysik/Star-Wars-Chatbot/README.md

 ## There are basically two types of Chatbots :

--Command based: Chatbots that function on predefined rules and can answer to only limited queries or questions.
+- Command based: Chatbots that function on predefined rules and can answer to only limited queries or questions.
 Users need to select an option to determine their next step.
--Intelligent/AI Chatbots: Chatbots that leverage Machine Learning and Natural Language Understanding to understand the user’s language and are intelligent enough to learn from conversations with their users.
+- Intelligent/AI Chatbots: Chatbots that leverage Machine Learning and Natural Language Understanding to understand the user’s language and are intelligent enough to learn from conversations with their users.
 You can converse via text, speech or even interact with a chatbot using graphical interfaces.

 All chatbots come under the NLP (Natural Language Processing) concepts.
 NLP is composed of two things:
-•	NLU (Natural Language Understanding): The ability of machines to understand human language like English.
+- NLU (Natural Language Understanding): The ability of machines to understand human language like English.
-•	NLG (Natural Language Generation): The ability of a machine to generate text similar to human written sentences Imagine a user asking a question to a chatbot: “Hey, what’s on the news today?”
+- NLG (Natural Language Generation): The ability of a machine to generate text similar to human written sentences Imagine a user asking a question to a chatbot: “Hey, what’s on the news today?”
 The chatbot will break down the user sentence into two things: intent and an entity.
 The intent for this sentence could be get_news as it refers to an action the user wants to perform.
 The entity tells specific details about the intent, so "today" will be the entity.
 So this way, a machine learning model is used to recognize the intents and entities of the chat.

 ## Strategy

-•	Import Libraries and Load the Data
+- Import Libraries and Load the Data
-•	Preprocessing the Data
+- Preprocessing the Data
-•	Create Training and Testing Data
+- Create Training and Testing Data
-•	Training the Model
+- Training the Model
-•	Graphical user interface
+- Graphical user interface

 ## Import Libraries and Load the Data